gidmoth/freeswitch-container/README.md

 a file `localvars` in freeswitchs `/etc/freeswitch` directory.

 The Dockerfile contains an environment from which the Values are derived.
-This environment provides th defaults and looks like this:
+This environment provides the defaults and looks like this:

 ```
 ENV DEFAULT_PASSWORD='110fcee8-d278-4aac-a16e-898acb394493' \